 June 30 exit deadline looming

-More than 100,000 Macquarie Telecom business customers have until 30 June to decide whether to stay and have their services hosted by the Optus network, or whether to leave MacTel and shift their services to the Telstra network.
+More than 100,000 Macquarie Telecom business customers have until 30 June to decide whether to stay and have their services hosted by the Optus network, or whether to leave MacTel.

 Why are MacTel business customers choosing to stay with Telstra?

-When Macquarie Telecom announced in March that it had signed an exclusive multi-year agreement with Optus to provide its mobile carriage network, the telco did so without consulting its business customers.
+When Macquarie Telecom announced in March that it had signed an exclusive multi-year agreement with Optus, the telco did so without consulting its business customers.
 A significant proportion of these customers are now investigating their options.

-"There are a significant number of businesses who have straight off identified that they can't afford to risk being on another network.
-These are businesses who rely on Telstra's superior network coverage.
+"There are a significant number of businesses who have straight off identified that they can't afford to risk being on any network but Telstra.
+These businesses need reliable regional, rural or remote coverage.

 "In the past many customers who chose Macquarie Telecom were motivated by price, but times have changed.
 MacTel customers who move to a Telstra direct relationship will see a closing of the price gap and will also receive greater speed, coverage, and mobility managed services when compared to their MacTel service."